Reviewing Partnership Returns

 - Compute book depreciation expense following the revaluation of a partnership’s assets.

 - Properly allocate depreciation expense among the contributing and noncontributing partners under Section 704(c).

 - Apply the provisions of Section 737 and make associated adjustments to the basis of property retained by the partnership.

 - Determine the tax basis of distributed property in the hands of the recipient partner.

 - Calculate the required basis adjustments under Section 734(b) when a partnership distributes property to a partner in liquidation of his interest.

-- Recognize how to allocate the Section 734(b) adjustment, if any, among properties retained by the partnership following a distribution of property.
+- Allocate the Section 734(b) adjustment, if any, among properties retained by the partnership following a distribution of property.

-- Recognize how to allocate nonrecourse liabilities among the partners in a partnership.
+- Allocate nonrecourse liabilities among the partners in a partnership.

 Group ordering for your team